mcsmojica/image_registration-LM_and_contour_matching/README.md

 # Medical image alignment based on landmark- and approximate contour-matching
+DOI: 10.1117/1.JMI.8.6.064003

 scripts for
 - automatic detection of feature points